Your monument shall be my gentle verse

 John Thomas Genn snr you will find online as the father of John Thomas Genn jnr (1867-1939) but where he is mentioned there is no comment on where he came from, nor any marriage record for his supposed marriage to a Mary Bloodworth nor any burial record.
 There is a reason for that - the guy is fiction.
 Until a correspondent wrote to me in 2023 I believed this online story.
 John Thomas Genn jnr was the illegitimate son of William Mackinder Genn (see post of 2nd March 2014)) and his cousin by marriage Mary Bloodworth.

-After William returned from the Civil War in 1865, he went back to New York where Mary Bloodworth was living with her family in Winfield (1865 census) near Utica.
+William enlisted from Winfield into the Union Army in 1862, very soon after his arrival.
+After William returned from the Civil War in 1865, he went back to New York State where Mary Bloodworth was still living with her family in Winfield (1865 census) near Utica.
 They obviously had some form of relationship and in 1866 she became pregnant, the child was clearly born in the area in April 1867 but there appears to be no record.
-John T jnr later (see below) gave his birth place as Utica.
+John T jnr later (see below) gave his birth place as Utica and his father as William Genn.

 William M Genn in later life